Deciding on Breville Duo Temp Pro vs Infuser? Check out the ultimate showdown of these coffee machines so you can choose the best one for you.

 When you see both Breville Duo Temp Pro and Infuser, you might think they’re one and the same.

-However, while they might look similar, they’ve each got a few standout features that really makes them different.
+However, while they might look similar, they’ve each got a few standout features that really make them different.

 In this showdown of the Breville Duo Temp Pro vs Infuser, I’ll walk you through exactly what those differences are.
 Plus, I’ll throw in my expert opinion as an ex-barista on which is the best one.